DoodoouserLab/WebOpener/README.md

 ## How to Use

+To change the site, change the string for the variable "url."
 You can either go to the file with the code or copy it from here.
 Run the code in a html compiler and click on the button that shows up.
 ```html
 <!-- Created by DoodoouserLab -->